-Why read this? : We share the planning which goes into great advertising campaign ideas.
-Learn what drives the need for campaigns, and makes them different.
+Why read this? : We share the planning steps which go into great advertising campaign ideas.
+Learn when you need campaigns, and what makes them different.
 We also look at how you work with agencies on campaign planning, including how you evaluate a campaign’s impact.
-Read this for ideas on advertising campaign planning.
+Read this to learn about advertising campaign planning.

 Making great adverts isn’t easy.
 Our how to advertise guide walks through the process it takes to make a single advert.
 But brands rarely just make one advert.
 There are always updates, new messages and bigger brand objectives to land.